Unboxed-Software/solana-course/content/anchor-pdas.md

 Next, let's create the first test for the `addMovieReview` instruction.
 Note that we don't explicitly add `.accounts`.
 This is because the `Wallet` from `AnchorProvider` is automatically included as a signer, Anchor can infer certain accounts like `SystemProgram`, and Anchor can also infer the `movieReview` PDA from the `title` instruction argument and the signer's public key.

+Note: don't forget to turn on seed inference with `seeds = true` in the `Anchor.toml`.

 Once the instruction runs, we then fetch the `movieReview` account and check that the data stored on the account match the expected values.

 ```typescript